Construction and Applications of Billion-Scale Pre-Trained Multimodal Business Knowledge Graph: Pre-Training: KG-Enhanced Application

 (1) \emph{Task Definition}: Category prediction means link prediction in a KG specifically for item categories.
 Given an incomplete triple ($e$, \texttt{rdfs:subClassOf}, $?$) in which $e$ denotes an item, we require to find the missing tail entity.
 For example, given an item entitled ‘‘Northeast Wuchang Rice Daohuaxiang No.2 (\begin{CJK*}{UTF8}{gbsn}东北五常大米稻花香2号\end{CJK*})'', the model should link the leaf category ‘‘Rice (\begin{CJK*}{UTF8}{gbsn}大米\end{CJK*})'' to it with a relation of \texttt{rdfs:subClassOf}.

-(2) \emph{Baseline Models}: We select RoBERTa$_\text{large}$~\cite{2019_RoBERTa} as a baseline to compare with models based on mPLUG.
+(2) \emph{Baseline Models}: We select RoBERTa$_\text{large}$~\cite{2019_RoBERTa} as a baseline model to compare with other methods based on mPLUG.
 RoBERTa$_\text{large}$~\cite{2019_RoBERTa} is an improved replication of BERT \cite{NAACL2019_BERT} and achieves promising performance in many downstream tasks.
-Note that the RoBERTa$_\text{large}$ in this task is pretrained with corpus in general domains and excluding data in the business domain.
+Note that the RoBERTa$_\text{large}$ adopted in this task is pre-trained with corpus in general domains and excluding data in the business domain.

-(3) \emph{Dataset Details}: The dataset for category prediction includes a training set of 10 million triples which is generated from crowdsourced annotations, and a validation set of 210 thousand triples which is created by domain experts.
+(3) \emph{Dataset Details}: The dataset for category prediction includes a training set of 10 million triples which is generated from crowd-sourced annotations, and a validation set of 210 thousand triples which is created by domain experts.
 The total number of categories is 13,000 (referring to the entire e-commerce platforms, thus containing more categories than {\ours}).
 For low-resource scenarios, we randomly sample categories with 1 shot and 5 shots respectively.

 (4) \emph{Experimental Analysis}: We evaluate category prediction task with the metric of accuracy, and present experimental results in Table~\ref{tab:exp_task}.
 As seen, on the category prediction task, mPLUG$_{base}$ with both discriminative and generative objects is able to achieve better results than the discriminative model, \ie, RoBERTa$_{large}$, and the enhancement with KG also brings about 1.38\% improvement.
 However, increasing the model capacity (comparing mPLUG$_\text{large+KG}$ to mPLUG$_\text{base+KG}$) only achieves 0.12\% outperformance, and we estimate that the phenomenon is probably due to inevitable noises in the training set.